MrPowers/datafusion-book/src/index.md

 +-------+-------+--------------+-----+-----+-------+----+----+-----------+
 ```

-Let's run the following query: `SELECT id1, sum(v1) AS v1 from the_table GROUP BY id1`.
+Suppose you'd like to run the following query: `SELECT id1, sum(v1) AS v1 from the_table GROUP BY id1`.

-This query takes pandas 43.6 seconds to execute.
+If you use pandas, then this query will take 43.6 seconds to execute.

 It only takes DataFusion 9.8 seconds to execute the same query.

 DataFusion is easy to use, powerful, and fast.
 Let's learn more!